SenseException/intl-sort/docs/custom-comparator.md

 The heart of the intl-sort library is the `Comparator`, which handles the comparision of values and influences the sorting of elements.
 A configured and ready to use PHP Intl Collator is injected into the `Comparator` where you can decide which part of values should be compared.
-If the default `Comparator` doesn't fit to your needs, you can create your own one.
+If the default `Comparator` or one of the [other provided comparators and factories](factory.md) don't fit to your needs, you can create your own one.

 Let's use code examples and explain how you can implement a `Comparator` that e.g. can sort an array of objects of the same type.
 We assume your objects are instances of a class named